How to catch perch: the best baits, lures, tackle, locations and expert tips for successful yellow perch fishing

-The fish’s golden sides are slashed by six to nine vertical ebony bars, which prompted the nicknames “raccoon perch” and “ringed perch”.
+Looking at the gorgeous yellow perch, the fish’s golden sides are slashed by six to nine vertical ebony bars, which prompted the nicknames “raccoon perch” and “ringed perch”.
 The lower fins often glow with vivid orange intensity, like heated metal, particularly on spawning males.
+They're a great looking species.

 Yellow perch are very adaptable, adjusting to a wide variety of water conditions in lakes, ponds and streams.
 They are most common, however, in large, deep, clear lakes with sand, gravel or rock bottoms and modest amounts of vegetation.
 Cool water temperatures especially suit them, ideally from the mid-60s to low 70s °F (18-22 °C) .